inchworks/picinch/README.md

 # PicInch Gallery
-PicInch provides a simple way for a group of website members, such as a photography club, to display their photographs.
+PicInch provides a simple way for a group of website members, such as a photography club, to share their photographs.
 The emphasis is on uncluttered presentation of images, organised into slideshows.

 - Contributors create simple slideshows.
 Each slide has a selection of title, photo and caption.
 Slides adjust in layout to match the content.
 There is a basic facility to edit and reorder slides.